Gravebot/Gravebot/README.md

 - `!8ball` *question* - Answers the question
 - `!chat` *sentence* - Chats with you
 - `!coin` - Flips a coin
-- `!decide` *something or something or something...* - Decides between given words
+- `!decide` *something or something...* - Decides between given words
 - `!drama` - Responds with a random drama image
 - `!meme` *meme name "top text" "bottom text"* -  Creates a meme with the given meme name and text
 - `!quote` - Writes a random quote